-At Road to Recovery Wellness Center, we offer a number of group therapy modalities to support our patients through the recovery process.
+At Road to Recovery Wellness Center, we offer a number of group therapy modalities to support our individuals through the addiction recovery process.

 Cognitive-Behavioral Group Therapy